GeveoAu/blog/_posts/2024-04-19-Evernode Tokenomics.md

 title: Evernode Tokenomics
 author: Hethu Nanayakkara
 linkedin: https://www.linkedin.com/in/hethu/
 description: Evernode is a layer-2 smart contract platform that provides infrastructure for hosting decentralized applications (DApps).
-It uses the Xahau network, the sidechain of the XRP Ledger (XRPL) for transactions and for Hooks implementation.
-Fueling the Evernode ecosystem is Evers (EVR), the platform's native digital currency used for all transactions within the platform.
+It uses the Xahau network, the sidechain of the XRP Ledger (XRPL) for transactions and for Hooks implementation.Fueling the Evernode ecosystem is Evers (EVR), the platform's native digital currency used for all transactions within the platform.
 This article delves into Evernode Tokenomics explaining the EVR token supply, earning opportunities through Evernode Hosts, and options for trading Evers in crypto exchanges.

 ---
 ___